 To quote another girl who stuck her hands in for too long: “Damn, it’s hot as shit!!”
 Yeah, I guess it was hot enough to cook eggs.

 Descending Down Mount Batur

-After playing around on top of the summit for two hours, we started descending down.
+After playing around on top of the summit for two hours, we started descending.
 The descent took much faster for us (only 50 minutes!!) but don’t think it’s going to be a walk in the park – it was still hard.
-Most of the terrain near the summit are loose gravel, so you have to be more confident each step and know where to go.
-This is where a proper hiking shoes would have come handy.
+Most of the terrain near the summit is loose gravel, so you have to be more confident with each step and know where to go.
+This is where proper hiking shoes would have come in handy.

 I was following behind Made very closely, so I pretty much just copied her steps.
 She also helped me by holding my hands on some parts of the trail where it gets too steep.
 I was wearing my regular Nike running shoes, and it gets pretty slippery – a few people in our group fell at least once, and I myself fell once on my butt while descending.

 But the descent is quite beautiful, especially since we were blessed by crazy good weather that morning.
 We got to stop by the temple, which Made explained to us is necessary according to the Balinese culture.
 Mount Batur is one of the four sacred mountains in Bali.
 We needed permission from the Gods to go up the mountain, to ensure our safety.